 Many cases of HIV are caused by sharing needles for injection drug use.
 Substance abuse can also contribute to risky behaviors like unsafe sex that increase the chance of disease transmission.
 While the amount of people with HIV in Cleveland is a small percentage of the population, each new person who contracts the disease can spread it to others.

-The Cleveland Department of Public Health and the Ohio Department of Health have some initiatives to prevent the spread of HIV among the at-risk population:
+The Cleveland Department of Public Health and Ohio Department of Health have some initiatives to prevent the spread of HIV among the at-risk population:

 - Syringe Exchange Program (SEP): This program offers clean needles for injection drug use with the goal of preventing disease transmission through shared drug paraphernalia.
 It also educates people on bloodborne diseases and tests for HIV.

-- Project DAWN (deaths avoided with naloxone): This project distributes naloxone, a drug used to reverse opioid overdose.
+- Project DAWN (deaths avoided with naloxone): This project distributes naloxone, a drug used to reverse an opioid overdose.
 It also educates and trains people on how to administer naloxone nasal spray to someone who has overdosed.

 - PrEP (Pre-exposure Prophylaxis): This is a medication that at-risk individuals can take once daily to prevent contraction of HIV.

 These programs have been effective at preventing the symptoms of substance use disorders and may encourage individuals to consider addiction treatment.
 Disease prevention is an important public health concern, but the root of the problem is substance abuse and addiction.
 At The Bluffs, we aim to address the deeper issues of substance use disorders to help individuals find freedom from addiction.
+The